sshane/openpilot-archive/README.md

 If you have a Toyota Corolla with a comma pedal, you'll love this addition.
 Two longitudinal PID loops are set up in `longcontrol.py` so that one is running with comma pedal tuning to control the gas, and the other is running stock non-pedal tuning for better braking control.
 In the car, this feels miles better than stock openpilot, and nearly as good as your stock Toyota cruise control before you pulled out your DSU!
 It won't accelerate up to stopped cars and brake at the last moment anymore.

-~~Custom wheel offset to reduce lane hugging~~
+Custom wheel offset to reduce lane hugging
 -----
-***Update**: This also may be removed, I was able to get good results live tuning camera offset.
-Perhaps angle offset isn't needed?*
+***Update**: The performance of this modification is iffy at best, but it definitely is more apparant than just tuning your camera offset value.
+Removing the immediate angle offset can have some weird oscilating effect when it's windy or on roads with camber (slant to one side).
+Will be left in, but disabled.*

 Stock openpilot doesn't seem to be able to identify your car's true angle offset.
 With the `LaneHugging` module you can specify a custom angle offset to be added to your desired steering angle.
 Simply find the angle your wheel is at when you're driving on a straight highway.
 By default, this is disabled, to enable you can:
 - Use the `opEdit` class in the root directory of openpilot.
 To use it, simply open an `ssh` shell and enter the commands below: